Search

 Metfriendly’s legitimate interests

 We exist as a mutual friendly society because of our members – without our members, we would not exist.
 So, we want to grow our membership to replace those who leave and to increase the number of members we have.
 The more members we have, the lower the costs are for them.
 We have legitimate interests in growing our membership.
+We encourage people to become members by telling them about Metfriendly and its products.
+We do not want to overwhelm potential members with unwanted or unnecessary communications (this would be counterproductive and deter people), so we make it easy to unsubscribe and try to keep our marketing and communications to reasonable levels.

 The kinds of data we process

+Almost all the data we collect and process is classed as “ordinary” (names, addresses, emails, etc.).
+However, we also collect some “special category” data when handling new applications or claims for protection plans.
+This includes data relating to the health of the applicant or claimant, and sometimes that of their relations.
 The GDPR bans the processing of such data unless permitted by a national law.
 In the UK, the Data Protection Act 2018 allows insurance companies (like us) to process health-related data in order to carry out our insurance business, subject to certain conditions.
 Metfriendly meets those conditions and so we process your health-related data subject to the same safeguards as the rest of your data.

 How we share your data